ropensci/quadkeyr/paper/paper.md

 to a `stars` object.
 This object can then be saved as a raster image.

-## Facebook mobility data and Data for Good
+## Meta (Facebook) mobility data and Data for Good

-Meta provides datasets in their program Data for good that are QuadKey-Identified, such as the citizen mobility dataset [@data4good].
+Meta (formerly Facebook) provides datasets in their program Data for good that are QuadKey-Identified, such as the citizen mobility dataset [@data4good].
 To facilitate the processing of these data,